tk231/sfb1425_cvhm2024/README.md

 2. Authentication.
 See Maggie L.'s description on how it was done.
 This was very well documented.
 However, the code to save Strava tokens (i.e.: the `.json` response) should be changed to ensure that the tokens are saved in a secure location.
 Athletes only have to be authenticated once with the code in `src.authentication.strava_athlete_authentication`, running it again for the same athlete "forces the token to expire" and the authentification has to be done again.

+3. Authenticate other athletes.
+This is done by the athletes first clicking on the following link, where `[client id]` is that of the Strava app.
+This will bring them to an authorisation page, where they have to allow the app to collect their data.
+Clicking on `Authorize` will take them to an empty page, where the athletes will have to send their URL to the person in charge of the code.
+In the URL is a `code`.
+This code is then input into the field `athlete_code` in `strava_athlete_authentication.py`, which fetches a `.json` file and saves it in `json_folder`.
+These `.json`-files are needed for the authentications.

 ## Rest of the Code